davidj778/Active-Directory/README.md

 <p>
 <p>
-Log out of Remote Desktop that is connected to the Domain Controller and log back in as “mydomain.com\john_admin”.
+Log out of the Remote Desktop that is connected to the Domain Controller and log back in as “mydomain.com\john_admin”.
 Confirm that you are logged in as the new user by using the command prompt.
 </p>
 <img src="https://i.imgur.com/Mxlj5SK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>